 Just like all other bikes, electric bikes can be ridden also in winter.
 However, if you use your bike regularly in winter, make sure it is well-maintained.

-• Check the brakes regularly – they should be cleaned and adjusted.
+- Check the brakes regularly – they should be cleaned and adjusted.
 Over time the disc brakes get less efficient at breaking.
-To stay safe, get your breaks inspected and serviced regularly by a professional workshop.
+To stay safe, get your brakes inspected and serviced regularly by a professional workshop.

 When storing the bike over winter, make sure:

 - To store the bike in a dry place – it doesn’t have to be heated but it its best when it’s dry.